blessinvarkey/musings/README.md

 5. Upload the processed data to S3. (save locally and as test, train validation.csv)
 6. Train the chosen model (Set Container, Estimators, Hyperparameters)
 7. Test the trained model (using [batch transform](https://docs.aws.amazon.com/sagemaker/latest/dg/how-it-works-batch.html) job).
-8. Deploy & Evaluate the trained model.
+8. Deploy the endpoint
+9. Use the model
-9. Clean up
+10. Clean up

 ### Terminologies
 session - A session is a special object that allows you to manage data in S3 and create and train any machine learning models.